 '''

 class hop.models.Blob (content: Union[str, int, float, bool, None, Dict[str, Any], List[Any]], miss-

 ing\schema: bool = False)

 Defines an unformatted message blob.

 asdict()

 Represents the message as a dictionary.

-Returns: The dictionary representation of the message.
+Returns The dictionary representation of the message.

-classmethod load(blob input)
+classmethod load(blob_input)

 Create a blob message from input text.

-Args: blob_input: The unstructured message text or file object.
+Parameters blob_input - The unstructured message text or file object.

-Returns: The Blob.
+Returns The Blob.

+serialize()

+Wrap the message with its format and content.

+Returns A dictionary with "format" and "content" keys.

 class hop.models.GCNCircular(header: dict, body: str)

 Defines a GCN Circular structure.

 The parsed GCN circular is formatted as a dictionary with the following schema:

 {'headers': {'title': ..., 'number': ..., ...}, 'body': ...}

-classmethod load(email_input)
+classmethod load(email input)

 Create a new GCNCircular from an RFC 822 formatted circular.

-Args: email input: A file object or string.
+Parameters email_input - A file object or string.

-Returns: The GCNCircular.
+Returns The GCNCircular.

 serialize()

 Wrap the message with its format and content.

-Returns: A dictionary with "format" and "content" key-value pairs.
+Returns A dictionary with "format" and "content" key-value pairs.

 class hop.models.MessageModel

 An abstract message model.

 asdict()

 Represents the message model as a dictionary.

 abstract classmethod load(input)

 Create a new message model from a file object or string.
+This base implementation has no functionality

+and should not be called.

-Args: input: A file object or string.
+Parameters input - A file object or string.

+Returns The message model.

+classmethod load_file (filename)

+Create a new message model from a file.

+Parameters filename - The path to a file.

-Returns: The message model.
+Returns The message model.

+serialize()

+Wrap the message with its format and content.

 '''